ePages-de/epages-devportal/beyond-essence/inventory/modal-dialogs.md

 ## Position

-Modal dialogs are opened prominently as an overlay in the middle of a browser window.
+Modal dialogs are opened prominently as an overlay in the center of a browser window.

 ## Behavior